-When creating a recording using the GoVideo Chrome extension, Vidyard temporarily keeps your video in the local storage space utilized by Google Chrome.
+When creating a recording using the Vidyard Chrome extension, your video is temporarily kept in the local storage space utilized by Google Chrome.

-If you experience network problems while using GoVideo, recording will continue as normal.
+If you experience network problems while using the Chrome extension, recording will continue as normal.
 You will have the option to recover the video once the quality of your internet connection has improved.

 Should the quality of your internet connection drop, recording will continue as normal.
 Once recording has finished, Vidyard will display the following Chrome notification: